parkermac/LO/README.md

 LO_user will also be a place where the LO code looks for user versions of things, like particle tracking experiment initial conditions.

+Check that things are working as you expect by going to LO/lo_tools/lo_tools and running Lfun.py.
+Although this is a module that you would usually import, when you run it as a program it shows the contents of Ldir as screen output.

 ---

 ## Top-level organization

 These four directories are assumed to be somewhere, all at the same level in the file structure.

+- LO: is this repo.
+- LO_user: is a required separate folder for information and programs specific to a given user.
 - LO_data: contains large binaries that change infrequently, especially for making grids or forcing files.
 I maintain these by hand on my laptop and on my remote linux machines.
-- **LO: is this repo.**
 - LO_output: is where most output from the LO code ends up, e.g. model forcing files, mooring extractions, plots, etc. It is expected that the contents will change frequently and that they are specific to a given user or machine.
-- LO_user: is a required separate folder for information and programs specific to a given user.

 LO_output is typically made, if needed, by the code that writes to it.
 LO_user has to be made by hand (more on that below).